agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 **We can record the history of our building and solving process in memory before we display anything.
 The state of a square can be set to any visual state by only modifying the bits of that specific `u32`, or `Square`.**

-To achieve this, we will perform the algorithms we wish, and as we go we will record how every square in the maze changes over time.
+As we progress our algorithms we will record how every square in the maze changes over time.
 Every action we take will be recorded as a before state and an after state.
 Here are the types we use to represent this abstraction.

 ```rust
 #[derive(Debug, Default, Clone, Copy)]